 Legacy

-A multi-generational story of knowledge, culture, innovation, sustainability, and philanthropy.
+A multi-generational legacy of knowledge, culture, innovation, sustainability, and philanthropy.

 The Mondejar Heritage

-The family’s formal institutional legacy began in the post-war period, when Ret.
-Col. Manuel P. Mondejar established Mondejar Printing Press in 1945.
-The press became known for printing Congressional Records and other national publications, establishing the family’s lasting association with publishing, public discourse, and institutional life in the Philippines.
+The formal institutional legacy began in 1945, when Ret.
+Col. Manuel P. Mondejar established Mondejar Printing Press.
+What began as a publishing enterprise evolved into a broader engagement with media, public discourse, and intellectual life in the Philippines.

-This publishing tradition was extended in 1960 through the establishment of Mondejar Bookstore, which broadened the family’s involvement from printing into bookselling and literary circulation.
+This publishing tradition expanded in 1960 through Mondejar Bookstore, broadening the family’s involvement from printing into bookselling and literary circulation.

-In 1995, he further broadened these initiatives with the establishment of Lucita Publishing House in Manila.
+In 1995, he further broadened these initiatives through Lucita Publishing House in Manila.

-In 2019, Dr. Bernadette Mondejar Schlueter contributed to this publishing lineage through initiatives supporting Waray cultural projects, including the Maya series of children’s books, and through her newspaper columns promoting language and cultural heritage.
+In 2019, Dr. Bernadette Mondejar Schlueter contributed to this lineage through Waray cultural projects, including the Maya series of children’s books, and through newspaper columns promoting language and cultural heritage.

 Travel and International Connection